OpenNode API Keys

 Configure in Lightning Enable

-Via Admin API
+Via Merchant API

-curl -X PUT https://api.lightningenable.com/api/admin/merchants/{merchantId} \
+curl -X PUT https://api.lightningenable.com/api/merchant/opennode-key \

--H "X-API-Key: your-admin-key" \
+-H "X-API-Key: your-merchant-api-key" \

 -H "Content-Type: application/json" \